 |Fingerprints, retinal and voice prints||Complete face or any comparable photographic images|

-The main takeaway for HIPAA compliance is that any company that comes into contact with PHI must enact adequate technical, physical and administrative safeguards to protect that data.
-HIPAA violations occur when there has been a breach in this protection and the PHI has been accessed or used by an unauthorised individual.
+The main takeaway for HIPAA compliance is that any company or individual that comes into contact with PHI must enact and enforce appropriate policies, procedures and safeguards to protect data.
+HIPAA violations occur when there has been a failure to enact and enforce appropriate policies, procedures and safeguards, even when PHI has not been disclosed to or accessed by an unauthorized individual.

 Violations of HIPAA often result from the following:

 Before trying to explain the ins and outs of HIPAA it is best to state when the legislation applies.
-Practically all health plans, health care clearinghouses, health care suppliers and endorsed sponsors of the Medicare prescription drug discount card are considered to be “HIPAA Covered Entities” (CEs) under the Act.
-Normally, these are bodies that come into contact with Protected Health Information (PHI) on a constant basis.
+Practically all health plans, healthcare clearinghouses, healthcare suppliers and endorsed sponsors of the Medicare prescription drug discount card are considered to be “HIPAA Covered Entities” (CEs) under the Act.
+Normally, these are bodies that come into contact with PHI on a constant basis.

-Under these definitions, employers are not considered to be CEs, even if they maintain records of employees’ health information.
+Under the definition of HIPAA Covered Entities provided by HHS, most employers are not considered to be CEs, even if they maintain records of employees’ health information.
 If employers use schemes such as the Employee Assistance Program (EAP), they are then considered “hybrid entities” and are required to be HIPAA-compliant.

-“Business Associates” (BA) are also included in HIPAA.
-These are entities who do not create, receive, manage or transmit Protected Health Information in their main occupation, but who supply third party services and activities for Covered Entities during the course of which they will come across PHI.
-BAs may include accountants, Before undertaking a service or activity for a CE, a BA must complete a Business Associate Agreement guaranteeing to enshrine the integrity of any PHI to which it has access.
+“Business Associates” (BA) are also covered by HIPAA.
+These are entities who do not create, receive, manage or transmit PHI in the course of their main occupations, but who supply services and perform certain functions for a Covered Entities, during which they have access to PHI.
+Before undertaking a service or activity on behalf of a CE, a BA must complete a Business Associate Agreement guaranteeing to maintain the integrity of any PHI to which it has access.

-HIPAA legislation is essentially made up of a number of rules, each of which lay out different requirements for HIPAA compliance.
+HIPAA legislation is essentially comprised of a number of rules, each of which lays out different requirements for HIPAA compliance.
 The rules are as follows:

 HIPAA Privacy Rule: The Privacy Rule dictates how, when and under what circumstances PHI can be disclosed.
-Enacted for the first time in 2003, it applies to all healthcare organisations, clearing houses and those that provide health plans.
-Since 2013, it has been extended to include business associates.
+Enacted for the first time in 2003, it applies to all healthcare organizations, clearing houses and entities that provide health plans.
+Since 2013, it has been extended to include Business Associates.

 Physical safeguards may relate to the layout of workstations (e.g. screens cannot be seen from a public area), whereas administrative safeguards unite the Privacy Rule and the Security Rule.
 They require a Security Officer and Privacy Officer to conduct regular risk assessments and audits.
 These assessments aim to identify any ways in which the integrity of PHI is threatened and build a risk management policy off the back of this.

-Breach Notification Rule: The Department of Health and Human Services must be notified if a security breach has been discovered.
+Breach Notification Rule: The Department of Health and Human Services must be notified if a data breach has been discovered.
 This must be within 60 days of the breach’s discovery.
-The media must also be immediately informed if more than 500 patients are affected.
-If fewer patients affected, the OCR will publish a report.
+The media and those who personal information has been compromised must also be informed if more than five hundred patients are affected.

 Enforcement Rule: Should a breach of PHI occur, this rule lays out how any resulting investigations are carried out.
 Once the level of negligence has been determined, appropriate fines can be issued.
-For example, if it is determined that the violation was due to ignorance, a fine of up to $50,000 can still be levied against the negligent party.
-If the violation was because of willful neglect and not rectified within 30 days, a fine of $50,000 may be charged.
-Civil lawsuits may also be filed by victims.
+For example, if it is determined that the violation was due to ignorance, a fine of up to $50,000 can be levied against the negligent party.
+If the violation was because of willful neglect and not rectified within 30 days, a fine of $50,000 per offence may be charged.

 Since the Final Omnibus Rule was introduced passing additional regulations within HIPAA in 2013, new guidelines have been released on how PHI must be accessed and sent in a medical-related environment.
-The revised Act allocates patients further rights to know and manage how their health information is used and extends the measures on HIPAA-covered entities and BAs to how patient data is accessed and shared.
+The revised Act allocates patients further rights to know and manage how their health information is used.

 HIPAA-covered bodies and Business Associates must put in place mechanisms to limit the flow of information inside a private network, monitor activity on the network and take steps to stop the unauthorized disclosure of PHI beyond the network´s boundaries.
 More attention must be invested in conducting risk assessments, and new reporting procedures have been implemented to cover data breaches.